-A very small percentage of tax audits are random; the rest of the time, the IRS has very specific questions it wants to be answered, as well as requesting forms and receipts accordingly.
+A very small percentage of tax audits are random; the rest of the time, the IRS has very specific questions it wants answered, as well as requesting forms and receipts accordingly.
 After you have filed your tax return, the IRS generally will have 3 years to audit or examine your return.
-In very rare situations, the IRS will go back more than 3 years to examine your returns.
-When your return is selected for examination or audit, the IRS will request a list of information to verify your income and/or all or some of the expenses and deductions claimed on your return.
+If very rare situation, IRS will go back more than 3 years to examine your returns.
+When your return is selected for examination or audit, IRS will request a list of information to verify your income and/or all or some of the expenses and deductions claimed on your return.

 How To Deal With Tax Audit?